stevenliuyi/admix/README.md

 Note that due to the size limit, the package on PyPI only contains five models (`K7b`, `K12b`, `globe13`, `world9` and `E11`).
 If you want all models, you could download them or just install Admix from this repository as shown above.

 ### Usage
-Support that you've already had your 23andme raw data downloaded and placed in the current directory with the name `my_raw_data.txt`.
+Suppose that you've already had your 23andme raw data downloaded and placed in the current directory with the name `my_raw_data.txt`.
 Then you can perform admixture calculation by specifying the calculation model (`K7b` in this example):

 ```
 admix -f my_raw_data.txt -v 23andme -m K7b